veracity/veracity-documentation/common/markdown/data-fabric-api/data-fabric-api.md

 ##### GET /resources/{resourceId}/accesses

-Get a list of users/applications with access (keys) to the specific resource.
+Get a list of users / applications with access (keys) to the specified resource.

 Endpoint will list your own accesses.